Khoi412/Capstone_Project_Fruit_Veg_Prices_UK/README.md

 # Buisness Requirements

-- A fictional international business conglomerate has an interest in the fresh produce sector in the food industry business in the UK.
+- The UK's Horticulture sector saw it's home-produced vegetables value grow from approx £1.5 Billion in 2017 to £1.8 Billion in 2022 and it's fruits produce from £920 Million in 2021 to £1,046 Billion in 2022.
+A fictional international business conglomerate has an interest in the fresh produce sector in the food industry business in the UK.
 The client has requested that a data analyst analyse the dataset of fruits and vegetable prices and determine:

 1. To identify the optimal season to procure and sell fresh produce.